First, I want to answer that question.

 If we’re engaged with others authentically, we naturally have things to offer out of our true selves.
 At its best, reciprocity is a dance between real people with real-person strengths, weaknesses and needs.

 People pleasing is an indirect plea for love, acceptance, approval or attention.
 It’s all about trying to get something back, not about giving out of the abundance of true self.
-We people pleasers don’t believe we have anything authentic to give that anyone wants, so we watch and listen carefully and try to play a role that we think will please.
+We people pleasers don’t believe we have anything authentic to give that anyone wants, so we watch and listen carefully and try to play a role we think will please.

 The opposite of authenticity is pseudo self.
 I explored pseudo self when I went through life coaching, but a Google search will provide you with the history and background of the term.
 Wiki has a good page about it.

 Essentially, pseudo self is a survival mask that many of us start making as very young children.
 The construction of pseudo self is so deeply rooted in pain and fear that by the time we’re adults we can no longer tell the difference between the mask and our authentic selves, and the mask has all the power.